1dv031/syllabus/examination/part_3/examination.md

 ## Examination Assignment 3

 In this examination assignment You should set up a server environment suited for a specific situation.
 You are given a job description of a fictitious company ([ACME AB](https://en.wikipedia.org/wiki/Acme_Corporation)) who need help with the installation and setup of the companys web and DNS services.
 To help you we have our cloud environment (cscloud.lnu.se) where you can solve the problem.
-In the examination it is also included a oral hearing where the theoretical part of the course will be examine.
+In the examination includes an oral hearing where the theoretical part of the course will be examine.

 ## Description of the practical assignment
 Below are the assignment described in the form of a description of the ACME AB's IT strategist, Brumund Dal.